Maxattax97/flotilla/README.md

 When you add a new `{Series,Movie,Song}`, you'll want to set the path it gets placed in to `{/tv/,/movies/,/music/}` respectively.

+If this is exposed to the internet, you'll likely want to add authentication as well, which is configurable under **Settings > General > Security**.
+You'll likely also want to turn some quality settings down since they start on unlimited.

 ### Jellyfin

 Add Libraries for the following internal, shared volumes: